Ssruno/punching-nat-test-bed/benchmark-ipsec/README.md

 	vagrant ssh <lighthouse1|node_a1|gw_a|router|>

+Run the following script in <lighthouse1> and <node-a1>

+	ssh-keygen -b 2048 -t rsa -f /home/vagrant/.ssh/id_rsa -q -N ""

 Now we need to copy the public key of node-a1 to the lighthouse

 	vagrant ssh node_a1
 	cd /home/vagrant/.ssh/
-	ssh-copy-id -i id_rsa.pub vagrant@192.200.1.100
+	ssh-copy-id -i id_rsa.pub vagrant@172.20.1.100

-To run the Test scenario 1 we do, the results can be found in the results folder
+To run the Test scenario 3 we do, the results can be found in the results folder

 	vagrant ssh node_a1
 	cd ~/
-	bash /vagrant/experiments/01_nebula_delay/01_nebula_delay_experiment.sh
+	bash /vagrant/experiments/03_ipsec_delay/origin/03_ipsec_delay_experiment.sh

-To run the Test scenario 2 we do, the results can be found in the results folder
+You can check the encapsulated packages in router with

-	vagrant ssh node_a1
+	vagrant ssh router
-	cd ~/
-	bash /vagrant/experiments/02_nebula_small_files/origin/02_nebula_small_files.sh

-If you want to make changes on the Nebula setup (YAML files) without rebooting the entire VMs, you can do a 'make restart' and it would "restart" the Nebula 'daemons' on the nodes

->	`make restart`
+	sudo tcpdump -i eth1  -vv -X

 #### List of Virtual Machines
 - router
 - gw_a
 - node_a1
+- lighthouse1

 #### Tested with